Green Party of Aotearoa New Zealand: 2022 local elections

 During the 2022 New Zealand local elections, ten Green branded candidates were elected to local government positions.
 Though Aaron Hawkins was defeated in his bid to be re-elected as Mayor of Dunedin, the Green-endorsed Tory Whanau was elected as Mayor of Wellington.

 Green councillor Tamatha Paul was elected to the Wellington City Council (WCC) and became the chair of its new environment and infrastructure committee.
 In addition, Laurie Foon and Nīkau Wi Neera were elected to the WCC's Southern General Ward and Te Whanganui-a-Tara Māori ward.

 In addition, Yadana Saw, Thomas Nash, and Quentin Duthie were elected on the Green Party ticket to the Greater Wellington Regional Council.

 Green councillor Brent Barrett was re-elected for a third term on the Palmerston North City Council (PNCC).
 In addition, Kaydee Zabelin was elected to the PNCC on the Green ticket.

 In Otago, Marie Laufiso was elected to the Dunedin City Council as a councillor.
 In addition, Alan Somerville was elected to the Dunedin Regional Constituency of the Otago Regional Council.
 In July 2024, Laufiso resigned from the party over the ousting of Tana, becoming an independent city councillor.

 2024 Wellington by-election

 In February 2024, Green Party candidate Georgie Rogers was elected to the Pukehīnau/Lambton General Ward in the Wellington City Council.
 The ward had been vacated by Tamatha Paul, who had been elected to Parliament as a Green MP during the 2023 New Zealand general election.

+2025 New Zealand local elections

+During the 2025 New Zealand local elections and the local referendums on Māori wards and constituencies, the Greens campaigned on retaining Māori wards and constituencies, sustainability and upholding the Treaty of Waitangi.
+Mayor of Wellington Tory Whanau pulled out of the 2025 Wellington mayoral election and instead ran for the Wellington City Council's Māori ward.
+Whanau was unsuccessful, losing that race to Labour candidate Matthew Reweti.
+During the 2025 Wellington City Council election, four Green candidates Jonnie Osborne, Geordie Rogers, Rebecca Matthews and Laurie Foon were elected to the council.
+During the 2025 Greater Wellington Regional Council election, two Green candidates Quentin Duthie and Yadana Saw were elected to the Greater Wellington Regional Council.

+During the 2025 Palmerston North City Council election, two Green candidates Brent Barrett and Kaydee Zabelin were re-elected to the Palmerston North City Council.
+During the 2025 Dunedin City Council election, Green candidate Mike Treadwell was elected to the Dunedin City Council.
+During the 2025 Otago Regional Council election, Green councillor Alan Somerville was re-elected to the Otago Regional Council.

 Structure

 The party adopted a new constitution in 2022, named Te Waka Framework.
-This is a te tiriti-based structure that is derived from the party's charter and commitment to Te Tiriti o Waitangi.
+This is a Te Tiriti-based structure that is derived from the party's charter and commitment to Te Tiriti o Waitangi.
 The framework contains four sections: Te Waka, Ngā Haumi, Te Hāpai, and Ngā Tumu, and is based on the journey of a waka.